JohnnyMohawk/jumble-hunt-game/README.md

 ## Why Jumble Hunt?
 I love word games.
 They are a fun way to improve one’s vocabulary and spelling abilities.
 Jumble Hunt combines the educational benefits of a word jumble game with an intuitive, fun, user friendly graphical interface.
 Why make an educational shooting game?
 Here's why:

 * Americans are bad spellers.
-According to the U.S. Department of Education, in 2020, 54% of U.S. adults 16-74 years old (over 130 million people), lack proficiency in literacy, and read below a sixth-grade level.
+According to the U.S. Department of Education, in 2020, 54% of U.S. citizens 16-74 years old (over 130 million people), lack proficiency in literacy, and read below a sixth-grade level.

 * Americans love guns.
 In 2020, 42 percent of U.S. households reported owning one or more firearms.
 While only 4% of the world’s population, Americans own approximately 40% of civilian-owned guns globally.